 Yes.
-You can withdraw your appeal at any time before the appeal hearing by telephoning and then confirming in writing to the Clerk to the Appeal Panel.
+You can withdraw your appeal at any time before the appeal hearing by telephoning or emailing the Clerk to the Appeal Panel.
 You may also withdraw your appeal at the hearing itself.

 Please do give the matter careful consideration before you decide to withdraw your appeal because if you later decide that you want it to be reinstated you might have to wait for some weeks before it can be rearranged.